markround/tiller/README.md

 ... (rest of content snipped) ...
 ```

 Now it will only contain the `replSet = (whatever)` line when there is a variable "`replSet`" defined.
-How that gets defined is (usually) the job of the environment files - these are covered next.
+How that gets defined is (usually) the job of the environment configuration blocks - these are covered next.

 ## Environment configuration

-These headings in `common.yaml` are named after the environment variable `environment` that you pass in (by using `docker run -e`, or from the command line).
-Alternatively, you can set the environment by using the `-e` flag from the command line.
+These headings in `common.yaml` (underneath the `environments:` key) are named after the environment variable `environment` that you pass in (usually by using `docker run -e environment=<whatever>`, which sets the environment variable).
+Alternatively, you can set the environment by using the `tiller -e` flag from the command line.

 When you're using the default `FileDataSource`, these environment blocks in `common.yaml` define the templates to be parsed, where the generated configuration file should be installed, ownership and permission information, and also a set of key:value pairs that are made available to the template via the usual `<%= key %>` ERB syntax.